 There are situations where it is not very convenient to use the phone or tablet to control the music.
 Sometimes you just need to quickly change the volume, pause the playback or skip a song on a playlist, and this can be done much easier using a IR remote.

 Adding an infrared remote to the Raspberry Pi is very simple.
+This story is a continuation of the previous blog post about multi-room audio.
+It enhances the functionality and allows you to control volume instantly with a simple remote, without to have a phone or tablet with an app open with you.
 All you need is just a TSOP38238, an IR receiver module for remote control systems which is a component that converts IR signal into electrical pulses that will go to GPIO digital input of the Pi.
 Then you also need a HW remote, you can use some spare you have at home, or buy a one that suits your purpose.
 For my family I decided to use small and simple remotes from Apple purchased on eBay.
 These are very tiny with just few basic functions, and especially for the kids these are easy to use.
 And finally there is a utility called LIRC (Linux Infrared Remote Control) which is a package that allows you to decode and send infra-red signals of many commonly used remote controls.

 How to do it step by step

 1) HW preparation, obtain a TSOP38238 module (around 0.5 EUR a piece)

 2) According to the datasheet connect the module to 3.3V, GND and GPIO 25 (Pin 22).
 The GPIO number might be different depending on your other HW you use with your Raspberry.
 For HiFiBerry audio boards please refer to this page to find an unused pin.
 GPIO 25 works well with HiFiBerry AMP2.
 I do not recommend direct soldering to the board as you might lose the warranty, pin connectors are recommended here.

 3) Check again the wiring with the diagram and power on the Raspberry